go-vela/community/proposals/2024/07-12_github-app.md

 - `GetPullRequest`: Retrieves a pull request for a repository.
 - `GetBranch`: Retrieves a branch for a repository.

-It's important to note that we still need a user's PAT to access user-specific resources, such as the following:
+It's important to note that we still need a user's IAT to access user-specific resources, such as the following:
 - `ListUserRepos`: Lists all repositories the user has access to.
 - `ListUsersTeamsForOrg`: Lists a user's teams for an org.